daattali/beautiful-jekyll/README.md

 I wrote [a blog post](http://deanattali.com/2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/) describing some more advanced features that I used in my website that are applicable to any Jekyll site.
 It describes how I used a custom URL for my site (deanattali.com instead of daattali.github.io), how to add a Google-powered search into your site, and provides a few more details about having an RSS feed.

-Additionally, if you choose to deploy Jekyll on your own server (such as a DigitalOcean server), you can tell Jekyll to automatically categorize your blog posts by tags.
-You just need to set `link-tags: true` in `_config.yml`.
-Jekyll will then generate a new page for each unique tag which lists all of the posts that belong to that tag.

 ### Featured users (success stories!)

 To my huge surprise, Beautiful Jekyll has been used in over 500 websites in its first 6 months alone!
 Here is a hand-picked selection of some websites that use Beautiful Jekyll.